 American Express does offer a variety of plans in other countries.
 They all vary in costs and benefits.
 They are regulated locally so are typically underwritten by a local service provider.
 In general, you will be able to find other options that provide similar coverage at a more affordable price.
 It is also best to shop around:

-This is a difficult question, primarily because the benefits vary so dramatically with each card.
+This is a difficult question, primarily because each card’s benefits vary so dramatically.
 You need to do your research on their website to drill down into what you get based on the card you have.
 AMEX offers an AMEX Benefits page with details on the benefits provided with each card.

 Also read: Does My Credit Card Include Travel Insurance